Quasi-stationary distributions in reducible state spaces: Introduction

-We emphasize that for many usual irreducible Markov processes, the quasi-limiting behaviour is well understood and it is known that this result holds true with $j\equiv 0$ (see for instance~\cite{ColletMartinezEtAl2013,MeleardVillemonais2012,ChampagnatVillemonais2016b,ChampagnatVillemonais2017b}).
-This is also true for some reducible processes with exponential convergence (see~\cite[Thm\,6.1]{ChampagnatVillemonais2017b}).
-The main novelties of this paper are firstly to consider reducible processes in general state spaces with sub-geometric convergence in~\eqref{eq:cv-subgeom} and with non-uniformly zero $j$, and secondly to provide a general methodology to obtain precise convergence results as in~\eqref{eq:cv-subgeom}.
-Of course, all the results of the present paper can be easily extended to general unbounded semigroups (i.e. not necessarily sub-Markov) following the same approach as in~\cite{ChampagnatVillemonais2019}.
+We emphasize that for many usual irreducible Markov processes, the quasi-limiting behaviour is well understood and it is known that this result holds true with $j\equiv 0$ and a QSD $\nu_{QS}$ independent of $x$ (see for instance~\cite{ColletMartinezEtAl2013,MeleardVillemonais2012,ChampagnatVillemonais2016b,ChampagnatVillemonais2017b}).
+This is also true for some reducible processes with exponential convergence (see~\cite[Thm\,6.1]{ChampagnatVillemonais2017b}). { Compared to the existing results of the literature, our goal is to provide complete results applying to general processes, as done in finite state spaces in~\cite{DoornPollett2008,DoornPollett2009,DoornPollett2013}.
+Compared to these works, we consider reducible processes in general state spaces that can be decomposed into finitely or denumerably many communication classes.
+We are also able to characterize explicitely the polynomial convergence parameter $j$ and the possibly subgeometric convergence rate associated to each communication class and we fully characterize the support of $\eta$ and more generally the sets of initial conditions where the survival probability has some given asymptotic behavior.
+Our results also apply to processes with denumerably many communication classes provided that only finitely many of them have maximal exponential convergence parameter.
+We make a more detailed review of the results of the literature in the beginning of Section~\ref{sec:finite-classes} and we elaborate on the novelties of our work compared to~\cite{DoornPollett2008,DoornPollett2009,DoornPollett2013} after stating our main result, Theorem~\ref{thm:finite-classes}, in Section~\ref{sec:finite-classes}. } {Finally, we emphasize that,} following the same approach as in~\cite{ChampagnatVillemonais2019}, all the results of the present paper can be easily extended to non sub-Markov semigroups.

 The paper is organized as follows.
 In Section~\ref{sec:expopopar}, we present our main assumption and its first consequences.
-In Section~\ref{sec:three-sets}, we consider reducible sub-Markov processes with two successive sets where this assumption is satisfied.
-We then consider in Section~\ref{sec:finite-classes} reducible sub-Markov processes with several communication classes.
-As an illustration, we prove in Section~\ref{sec:discretelyap} that, under a mild Lyapunov assumption, processes on discrete state spaces admit quasi-limiting distributions.
-In the Appendix, we provide a detailed study of iterates of upper triangular matrix of linear operators over a Banach space.
+In Section~\ref{sec:three-sets}, we consider reducible sub-Markov processes with two successive sets where this assumption is satisfied. {Three cases are considered in Subsections~\ref{sec:D1source} to~\ref{sec:D1criticalsink} depending on how the exponential convergence parameter of the two successive sets compare.} We then consider in Section~\ref{sec:finite-classes} reducible sub-Markov processes with several communication classes.
+As an application, we prove in Section~\ref{sec:discretelyap} that, under a mild Lyapunov assumption, processes on discrete state spaces always admit quasi-limiting distributions.

 \textbf{Notation.} The set $\mathcal M(D)$ is the Banach space of finite signed measures over $D$, endowed with the total variation norm.
 We denote by $\mathcal M_+(D)\subset \mathcal M(D)$ the set of non-negative finite measures over $D$.
 Given a positive measurable function $W$, the set $\mathcal M(W)$ is the Banach space of signed measures $\mu$ such that $|\mu|(W)<+\infty$, endowed with the norm